-But just because your web traffic is through the roof or you've had more downloads on a piece of content than usual doesn't mean the agency your marketing is doing its job.
+But just because your web traffic is through the roof or you’ve had more downloads on a piece of content than usual doesn’t mean that it’s an effective means of marketing, or that your marketing is doing its job.

 That sexy-looking campaign might be driving traffic to your site, but unless everything else in your business is in place to turn those visitors into long-term customers, what on earth is the point?

 When assessing how effective your marketing strategy is, start with these questions:

 - Can you deliver against your marketing messages?

 - Is your sales team aligned enough with marketing to close?

 - Is the sales team selling what the operations team can deliver?

 - Are you overpromising to win the business?

 Effective marketing is all about analysing all elements of your business to ensure that the marketing strategies you deploy are aligned with your business goals.